GodotVR/godot_openxr_vendors/docs/manual/meta/environment_depth.rst

 	if OpenXRMetaEnvironmentDepthExtensionWrapper.is_environment_depth_supported():
 		OpenXRMetaEnvironmentDepthExtensionWrapper.start_environment_depth()

-This will only work if there is an active OpenXR session.
-You can connect to the ``OpenXRInterface.session_begun`` signal to run code right when the session starts.
+This will only work if there is both an active OpenXR session, and relevant Android permissions have all been granted in advance of the call.
+Namely, explicitly, "dangerous" permission ``android.permission.CAMERA``, and runtime permission ``USE_SCENE``.
+The latter can be automatically requested via the extension settings, Project Settings > OpenXR > Extensions > Automatically Request Runtime Permissions, or explicitly in code like the camera one.

 There is a performance cost to using Meta Environment Depth, so you should only start it when needed, and stop it when no longer needed.
 For example, if your application has both a VR and AR mode, you should make sure that Meta Environment Depth is only running in AR mode.